-Everyone, and I mean everyone was supportive.
-In a lot of ways.
-My definition of family has grown a lot since the accident, and my family is closer than ever to me.
-My mom and my “other mom,” Kerry Auchard, actually did craft services on the film.
+It's been hard for everyone to relive this experience, but everyone has still been incredibly supportive.
+My mom and my “other mom,” Kerry Auchard, did craft services on the film.
 The Millers let me use their lake-house.
 My old high school coach let me use the track.
-My Dad, Step-Mom and Uncle lent me some money to film and so did my Grandma.
+My Dad, Step-Mom and Uncle lent me money for the film and so did my Grandma.
 To me this is as much a family endeavor as personal endeavor.

 What were some of the biggest hurdles in making this project?

 Just about everything except for the inspiration.
-I wanted to tell this story and wanted to do it “right” but had zero idea what that even entailed.
-I learned a lot of hands-on lessons (some the hard way) about casting actors, hiring crew, raising money, navigating SAG, locations, budgeting, food.. basically everything we did was a first for me.
+I wanted to tell this story the “right way” but had zero idea what that entailed.
+I learned a lot of hands-on lessons (some the hard way) about casting actors, hiring crew, raising money, navigating SAG, locations, budgeting, food... basically everything we did was a first for me.

 How did you prepare for doing something like this?

-I talked with a lot of people who were a lot smarter, and more experienced, than I am.
-Laura Kirk, Kevin Wilmott, Sam Findlay, Matt Jacobson a few names that come to mind.
-I got a gig on a feature-length film in May which taught me a ton about working on a set like this.
-I also met a lot of my crew that way.
+I started by talking with a lot of people who were a lot smarter and more experienced than I am.
+Laura Kirk, Kevin Willmott, Sam Findlay, and Matt Jacobson are a few names that come to mind.
+I worked on an indie feature two months before shooting this, which taught me a lot about the process.

 How did you deal with Thomas’ athletic requirements in the film?

-How did you approach directing Laura and Alex in the emotional hospital scene?
+How did you approach directing Laura and Alex in the hospital scene?